russellmoss/reading/timeseries_confidence_detailed_walkthrough.md

 This CTE imports the sophisticated predictions from our main forecast view.

 **What We're Getting:**
-- `forecast_value`: Original Q4 target (430 MQLs)
+- `forecast_value`: Original Q4 target (e.g., 430 MQLs for a source)
-- `predicted_value`: Where we'll likely end up (580 MQLs)
+- `predicted_value`: Where we'll likely end up (e.g., 580 MQLs)
 - `stddev_daily`: Daily volatility for confidence intervals

 **Why Import Instead of Recalculate?**
-- Reuses complex cascade logic from main view
+- The forecast_vs_actuals view contains complex cascade logic
-- Ensures consistency across dashboards
+- Includes conversion rate calculations
+- Accounts for open pipeline
-- Single source of truth for predictions
+- Single source of truth principle

 **This is Our Endpoint:**
 The `predicted_value` tells us where we expect to be on December 31st.
 Our job now is to create a smooth line from today's actual to that endpoint.